Financing your Education

 Awards are made after a student has been admitted to the school and once their application for Financial Assistance is complete and ready for review.
 While the PCA Financial Assistance Committee makes every effort to help you and your family meet the costs of attending PCA, our maximum award packages only cover a portion of tuition and do not cover living expenses.

 Please note, we have a fixed amount of Financial Assistance available each year, so the earlier the application is submitted and processed, the greater the likelihood of your receiving a generous financial assistance package.
+Financial assistance applications submitted after May 1 will still be reviewed; however, funding may be limited at that time.

 To apply for financial assistance, you must complete our Financial Assistance Application Form.
 You may submit this application as soon as you have submitted your application for admission.